 The second principle of Just War Theory is known as the principle of ‘more good than harm’, stating that “before declaring war a state must consider the universal goods expected to follow from the decision to wage war, against the universal evils expected to result”.
+This works but try to be a little sharper in presentation.
+Also, you need to follow the presentation with a thorough analysis of the case

 This principal ties directly into the concept of utilitarianism which can also be used to argue against the waging of cyber warfare.
 Overall, as cyberwarfare continues to grow more and more advanced, the attacks become just as dangerous as traditional war.
 For example, the author exemplifies that “the consequences of a cyber-attack targeting a military aerial control system causing an aircraft to crash”.
 A plethora of cyber-attacks can also involve a country’s critical infrastructure, which can lead to civilian’s food, water, and economy being compromised, which can lead to a higher number of citizens having their health compromised through the effects of cyberwar.
 One can make the argument that the cyber warfare doesn’t produce any more good in the world than regular warfare, combining this with the issue of countries being able to escape accountability from launching cyber-attacks on one another makes the concept of an “all cyber war” largely unethical.
+As well, this mainly keeps things at a general level.
+You need to show how this applies to the case as well.
+Make more direct use of the ideas of the tool to support

 At first glance it seems that cyber warfare is clearly more ethical than traditional war because of its lack of requiring bloodshed.
 However, the more one analyses the concept of cyber war, it seems to be just as dangerous as traditional war.
 As always, the most ethical tactic to employ is to avoid any and all warfare at all costs, however, most accept that war is almost unavoidable.
 Although cyber warfare is likely to continue to be implemented into the concept of war, a complete cyber war should be avoided to avoid the possibility of an all against all war.
 Although it’s possible for cyber war to have less casualties than traditional war it still also has the possibility of having just as many or more with attacking parties being able to pin blame on a group or country that had nothing to do with the attack.
 The amount of variability that comes with an all cyberwar keeps it from being ethical, especially considering the world doesn’t know what long-term effect cyber war may have.
+This works to summarize things, but be sure to rework in light of your revisions.

+Please revise and resubmit

+You need to use a different tool since this is your third use of utilitarianism

+Your presentations of Boylan and Taddeo work overall but try to sharpen the concepts a little more

+You must use these concepts to directly analyze the cyberconflict.
+Show how they illuminate what is going on with Israel and Iran

+With your assessments, be sure that you connect over to the specifics of the conflict, drawing more on the richness of the tool